digitalcredentials/wallet-attached-storage-spec/spec.md

 and replication nodes while solely relying on encryption as the authorization mechanism.

 To put it a different way -- all encryption has an unpredictable half life, and some use cases do not permit relying on encryption only for access control.
-Instead a _combination_ of encryption and authorization enforcement by minimally trusted storage servers is required.
+Instead, a _combination_ of encryption and authorization enforcement by minimally trusted storage servers is required.

 ## Terminology